Dana-Farber Cancer Institute, Boston

 Dana-Farber has a major commitment to treating patients with compassion and the most innovative clinical treatments.
 This is embodied in the Yawkey Center for Cancer Care, which was developed with guidance from actual patients and their families.
 The purpose of the Center is to advance patient care, to improve the experience for patients, and to improve patient safety

-The Center is also designed to connect researchers to clinicians, so that .there can be true collaboration between researchers and the physicians providing patient care.
-There are actual bridges connecting research laboratories to clinicians.
-The facility also houses an area for running clinical trials for novel drugs.
+The Center is also designed to connect researchers to clinicians, creating true collaboration between researchers and the physicians providing patient care.
+Actual bridges connect research laboratories to clinicians.
+The facility also houses an area to test new drugs in clinical trials.
 The environment is designed to be relaxing and soothing, and even includes live classical music performances.

 Few cancer centers are more comprehensive or innovative than the Dana-Farber Cancer Institute.
 Through a strategy of collaborating with numerous other organizations and translating advanced research into treatments, diagnostics, and other benefits for real patients, Dana-Farber has become one of the best cancer care centers in the world.